Learn how to be a ghostwriter so you can ditch your 9-5 and work from home.

 You may hear stories about how you can’t charge premium prices for ghostwriting, but that’s simply not true.
-You may not get credit for your work; but I’ve made more money ghostwriting then I ever did as a police officer (it’s sad but true).
+You may not get credit for your work, but I’ve made more money ghostwriting than I ever did as a police officer (it’s sad but true).

 Many writers are earning five figures and more per month ghostwriting.

 Ghostwriters essentially write in the voice of their clients and in their writing style.

 Now, why would anyone want to write without getting any credit from it?
 Because it’s a lucrative way to earn money as a writer.
 And ghostwriting services are in demand.

 Many people use ghostwriting services such as teachers, businesses, and bloggers- even authors use ghostwriters.
 So, if you want to find work as a ghostwriter, there are plenty of jobs out there.